ExPO-HM: Learning to Explain-then-Detect for Hateful Meme Detection: ExPO-HM Methodology

 \paragraph{CDE Definition.} For an input $\mathbf{x}$, the LMM $\pi_\theta$ generates an explanation and decision response $\mathbf{y} = (\mathbf{e}, d) \sim \pi_\theta(\cdot \mid \mathbf{x})$ in the format of Eq.~\ref{eq:output_w_reasoning}, where the final decision is sampled conditioned on the explanation and input $d \sim \pi_\theta(\cdot \mid \mathbf{e}, \mathbf{x})$.
 We define CDE as the entropy of the decision \emph{conditioned on} the produced explanation:

-\paragraph{Monte Carlo Estimator for CDE} To evaluate reasoning quality with CDE, we estimate average CDE over the validation set.
+\paragraph{Monte Carlo Estimator for CDE} To evaluate reasoning quality with CDE, we estimate the average CDE over the validation set.
 For each example $\mathbf{x}_i$, we sample $K=16$ explanations $\mathbf{e}_{ik}$ with the policy $\pi_\theta$ and compute the entropy of the decision distribution.
 The estimator is

 In the binary classification case, we experimented with collapsing the decision vocabulary to $\mathcal{V}\in\{\texttt{Yes},\texttt{No}\}$, making CDE equivalent to binary entropy.
 We observed no significant difference compared to using the full vocabulary.
 For generalizability to fine-grained multi-class labels, we therefore adopt the full vocabulary formulation.
+A full derivation is provided in Appendix~\ref{appendix:CDE}.